 Converting to Cloud Workspaces

 To convert your local VSCode workspace into a GitKraken Workspace, press the ‘Convert to Cloud Workspace’ icon, provide a name and a description, and your workspace will be stored in the cloud for your GitKraken user account.
-This means that your Cloud Workspace will now appear in any of your GitKraken shared services, such as GitKraken Client, GitLens, and the GitKraken CLI.
+This means that your Cloud Workspace will now appear in any of your GitKraken shared services, such as GitKraken Desktop, GitLens, and the GitKraken CLI.

 Understanding Workspace indicators and colors